Bolesław III Wrymouth: Struggle for supremacy (1102–06)

 Also in 1105, Bolesław entered into an agreement with his half-brother, similar to that entered just a few years before with their stepmother Judith-Sophia, which, in exchange for abundant dower lands, secured her neutrality in Bolesław's political contest with Zbigniew.
 The treaty, signed in Tyniec, dealt with foreign policy, albeit with no agreement about Pomerania.
 One year later, the treaty ended when Zbigniew refused to help his half-brother in his fight against Pomerania.
 While hunting, Bolesław was unexpectedly attacked by them.
-In the battle, the young prince almost died.
+In the battle, the young duke almost died.
 Bohemia, using the involvement of Bolesław in Pomeranian affairs as an excuse, attacked Silesia.
-The prince tried to re-establish the alliance with his half-brother, but without success, and so reached a rapprochement with Bohemia in 1106.
+The duke tried to re-establish the alliance with his half-brother, but without success, and so reached a rapprochement with Bohemia in 1106.
 Bolesław managed to bribe Bořivoj II to join his side in the contest against Zbigniew and shortly after formally allied himself with Coloman of Hungary.
 With the help of his Kievan and Hungarian allies Bolesław attacked Zbigniew's territory, beginning a civil war.
 The allied forces of Bolesław easily took control of most important cities, including Kalisz, Gniezno, Spycimierz and Łęczyca, in effect taking half of Zbigniew's lands.
-Through the mediation of Baldwin, Bishop of Kraków, a peace treaty was signed at Łęczyca, in which Zbigniew officially recognized Bolesław as the Supreme Prince of all Poland.
+Through the mediation of Baldwin, Bishop of Kraków, a peace treaty was signed at Łęczyca, in which Zbigniew officially recognized Bolesław as the Supreme Duke of all Poland.
 However, he was allowed to retain Masovia as a fief.